ycon-solutions/restchallenge/README.md

 	mv .env.example .env
 	composer install
 	vendor/bin/sail up -d

+(On the first run give docker a little time to setup the database.
+Otherwise the following artisan commands may fail)
 Then you need to run the migrations once and seed the database

 	vendor/bin/sail artisan config:cache
 	vendor/bin/sail artisan migrate